 Aberdare (Trecynon, Llwydcoed or Cwmdare), you can have your child baptised (or christened), or be baptised yourself, in any one of our three churches.
 Baptisms normally take place on a Sunday at 12.45pm in each church, although sometimes they happen during the main Sunday Parish Eucharist.

 To discuss booking a baptism, please attend a Sunday morning service in the church where you would like to have the baptism - see the Service Times page.
 After the service, speak to Fr Richard and he will explain the procedure for organising the service.
-This usually involves attending church for at least two or three Sundays, watching a video (click on the button "First Steps" below) and attending a meeting with Fr Richard.
-Please note the video works best on a desktop computer rather than a mobile device.
-It can also be viewed on our YouTube channel by clicking the second button.
+This usually involves attending church for at least two or three Sundays, watching a video, and attending a meeting with Fr Richard.
+To watch the video, click on either of the buttons below marked "First Steps".
+The YouTube version is best if you are viewing this on a mobile device, the other one can be viewed on a desktop.
+Before you watch the video you'll need to download and print out the questionnaire, again by clicking either of the links below - it's available to donwload from Dropbox (the left hand button) or to download directly from this website (right hand button).
 There is no charge for a baptism, but we ask that the family make a donation to the church concerned.

 Confirmation is an occasion for people who have been baptised as infants to affirm that faith for themselves.
 Through prayer and the laying on of hands by a bishop, the Church also asks God to give those being confirmed power, through the Holy Spirit, to live the life of discipleship.
 Alternatively, teenagers and adults who have never been baptised and who wish to make a commitment to the Chrsitian faith are normally baptised and confirmed at the same time.